sendgrid/docs/source/Classroom/Send/v3_Mail_Send/personalizations.md

 			"%fname%": "recipient2",
 			"%CustomerID%": 55
 		},
-		"subject": "[YOUR SUBJECT LINE GOES HERE]"
+		"subject": "YOUR SUBJECT LINE GOES HERE"
 	}],
-[THE REST OF YOUR REQUEST BODY HERE]
+"THE REST OF YOUR REQUEST BODY HERE"
 }
 {% endcodeblock %}